The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: The -Deformed Einstein Equations Using Verlinde Approach

 The formula for the derivative then takes the form

-By inserting formulae (\ref{dS/dE}) and (\ref{dE/dx}) in eq.~(\ref{VerlP}), we obtain the relation
+By inserting formulae (\ref{dS/dE}) and (\ref{dE/dx}) in Eq.~(\ref{VerlP}), we obtain the relation

-Here the entropic force $\mathcal{F}_\nu = - m e^{\varphi} \nabla_\nu \varphi$ and $\varphi$ is a GR generalization of Newton's potential
+Here the entropic force $\mathcal{F}_\nu = - m e^{\varphi} \nabla_\nu \varphi$ and $\varphi$ is a GR generalization of Newton's potential:

-The change of entropy through the holographic screen resulting from a displacement of particle (bit) by one thermal wavelength $\lambda_{T}$ along some normal direction $\vec{n}$ to the screen determined by $n_\nu (\nu=0,1,2,3)$ reads
+The change of entropy through the holographic screen resulting from a displacement of particle (bit) by one thermal wavelength $\lambda_{T}$ along some normal direction ${\bf n}$ to the screen determined by $n_\nu (\nu=0,1,2,3)$ reads

-In Verlinde's emergent gravity framework, the derivation of Einstein's field equations is formulated in thermodynamic terms by employing the holographic principle, the Unruh effect, and the Bekenstein entropy bound, all of which can be naturally interpreted within the AdS/CFT correspondence.
-Hence, the accelerating observer may be regarded as intrinsically coupled to the framework of induced gravity, since the Unruh temperature perceived by such an observer constitutes a macroscopic manifestation of the same underlying microscopic degrees of freedom whose collective dynamics gives rise to the emergent gravitational field.
-Then (on equating the thermodynamic temperature to the Unruh temperature), we obtain the relation that involves the $\mu$-deformed temperature of the form:
+In Verlinde's emergent gravity framework, the derivation of Einstein's field equations is performed in thermodynamic terms by employing the holographic principle, the Unruh effect, and the Bekenstein entropy bound, all of which can be naturally interpreted within the AdS/CFT correspondence.\,\,Hence, the accelerating observer may be regarded as intrinsically coupled to the framework of induced gravity, since the Unruh temperature perceived by such an observer constitutes a macroscopic manifestation of the same underlying microscopic degrees of freedom whose collective dynamics gives rise to the emergent gravitational field.\,\,Then (on equating the thermodynamic temperature to the Unruh temperature), we obtain the relation that involves the $\mu$-deformed temperature of the form: With a screen located on a closed surface $\mathcal{\tilde{S}}$ at a ``constant redshift'' the Komar mass can be written as